-- A good number of patients with narcissistic traits hit the psychiatrist’s office.
+- A good number of those with narcissistic traits hit the psychiatrist’s office.
 Thing is, they’re often pursuing treatment for other issues such as mood and anxiety disorders.
-For instance, major depressive disorder is seen in 45-50% of NPD patients and bipolar disorder in 5-11%.
-But the biggie is substance abuse.
-24-64% of NPD patients have substance abuse disorders.

 - It makes sense that NPD shares characteristics with the other cluster B (dramatic, overly emotional or unpredictable thinking or behavior and interactions with others) personality disorders.
 So there has to be a thorough diagnostic process.
-The others are antisocial personality disorder, borderline personality disorder, and histrionic personality disorder.
+The other “B’s” are antisocial personality disorder, borderline personality disorder, and histrionic personality disorder.

 Treatment for narcissistic personality disorder

-Meds?
-Nothing is used to directly address NPD.
-However, meds may be used to treat accompanying issues such as depression, bipolarity, and anxiety.
+Meds aren’t used to directly address NPD.
+However, they may be used to treat accompanying issues such as depression, bipolarity, and anxiety.

-It’s important for the NPD patient to receive close long-term monitoring because of the potential for suicide.
+It’s important for someone with NPD to receive close long-term monitoring because of the potential for suicide.
 This is especially important if depression and/or mania are involved.

-Hey, tip of the hat to Dr. Helen Okoye, MD, MBA, MS-Epi for the resource material, which appeared on theravive.com.
+Tip of the hat to Dr. Helen Okoye, MD, MBA, MS-Epi for the resource material, which appeared on theravive.

-I’m thinking you’ll find Chipur article Gaslighting: 11 Cruel & Power-Grabbing Techniques relevant and helpful.
+I’m thinking you’ll find Gaslighting: 11 Cruel & Power-Grabbing Techniques relevant and helpful.